 The Practitioner’s Forum (PF) on the other hand is a platform where students, faculty members, and professionals from the industry are invited to make a presentation on various relevant topics.

 The objectives of these two programmes are to

 - Create a platform for professionals from the industry to share their experiences.

 - Help develop the presentation skills of our graduate students

 - Enable our graduate students to network with industry players.

 We are ready to provide a very welcoming and friendly educational community dedicated to the pursuit of excellence in knowledge and integrity to serve the present and future generations of our society.

-Therefore, to choose PUC Graduate School is a choice any serious career-oriented student would want to make.
+Therefore, to choose PU Graduate School is a choice any serious career-oriented student would want to make.

-Admission to PUC Graduate School is very competitive, yet we welcome applications from people and sections of our society that today can be said to have been historically underrepresented in Post-Graduate Studies.
+Admission to PU Graduate School is very competitive, yet we welcome applications from people and sections of our society that today can be said to have been historically underrepresented in Post-Graduate Studies.

 Please contact us for any further information you may need.